hhariri/hhariri.github.io/_posts/2014-04-04-how-we-work.md

 I trust people on my team.
 We share the same vision.
 I give them the freedom to work and I believe that they will act in the best interests of our common goals.
-If you find good people, trust them and care for them, you'll get the same back.

 ### There's no Management